 In 2016, Why We Can’t Always Play Waltzes, a book he co-authored with oboist Humbert Lucarelli, was published by Carl Fischer Music, New York, and in the same year, Clavier Companion published his article entitled The Teaching of Alfred Cortot, appearing in its Jan./Feb. issue.
 He was co-editor of the project Notes de Compositor, sponsored by the State University of Minas Gerais.

 Pereira has participated in piano festivals and master classes in Spain, Portugal, France, Italy, Belgium, Switzerland, the Czech Republic, Brazil and the United States.
 He founded the Piano Friends Society of Galicia in Spain and was the Artistic Director of the International Piano Festivals Conde de Gondomar from 2000 through 2006, where he also lectured and performed.
 He has also been the Co-director of the Vianden International Music Festival in Luxembourg.
-Over the years. he has appeared on television and was heard on the radio the United States, Brazil, Italy and Spain.
+Over the years. he has appeared on television and was heard on the radio the United States, Brazil, Italy, Luxembourg, Ireland and Spain.